DrMarcoGilardi/BRANI-360/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/DrMarcoGilardi/brani-360)](https://github.com/DrMarcoGilardi/brani-360)
 [![GitHub stars](https://img.shields.io/github/stars/DrMarcoGilardi/brani-360)](https://github.com/DrMarcoGilardi/brani-360/stargazers)

+**Dr Marco Gilardi**
-**Dr Marco Gilardi - University of the West of Scotland - Faculty of Computing, Sciences, and Engineering - Department of Computing and Digital Technologies**
+**University of the West of Scotland - Faculty of Computing, Sciences, and Engineering - Department of Computing and Digital Technologies**

 **Cite as**: Please use the "Cite this Repository" widget on GitHub's right panel, under the "About" section, to get the correct citation of this repo.